carla-simulator/carla/Docs/recorder_and_playback.md

 Frames: 2354
 Duration: 60.3753 seconds
 ```
-From here we know the **date** and the **map** where the simulation was recorded.
+From the previous log, we can retrieve the information regarding the **date** and the **map** where the simulation was recorded.
-Then for each frame that has an event (create or destroy an actor, collisions) it shows that info.
-For creating actors we see the **Id** it has and some info about the actor to create.
-This is the **id** we need to specify in the **camera** option when replaying if we want to follow that actor during the replay.
+Each frame will display information about any event that could happen (create or destroy an actor, collisions).
+When creating actors, it outputs for each of them its corresponding **Id** together with some other additional information.
+This **Id** is the one we need to specify in the **camera** attribute when replaying if we want to follow that actor during the replay.
-At the end we can see the **total time** of the recording and also the number of **frames** that were recorded.
+At the end, we can see as well the **total time** of the recording and also the number of **frames** that were recorded.

 #### Info about collisions

-In simulations whith a **hero actor** the collisions are automatically saved, so we can query a recorded file to see if any **hero actor** had collisions with some other actor.
-Currently the actor types we can use in the query are these:
+In simulations whith a **hero actor**, the collisions are automatically saved, so we can query a recorded file to see if any **hero actor** had collisions with some other actor.
+Currently, the actor types we can use in the query are these:

 * **h** = Hero
 * **v** = Vehicle